Overview

 -

-You get to pass high altitude La pass
+You get to pass high altitudes.
+La pass

 -

-It is less crowded compared to Everest and Annapurna trekking so it offers peace trekking.
+It is less crowded compared to Everest and Annapurna trekking, so it offers peaceful trekking.

 -